poult-lab/daily-word/english_words_ learning.md

 [n] Dopamine is **a neurotransmitter made in your brain**.
 It plays a role as a “reward center” and in many body functions, including memory, movement, motivation, mood, attention and more.

+The series touches on different social issues, **dopamine-driven** media addiction, social hierarchies and capitalism.

 "a chemical produced by nerve cells which has an effect on other cells"